Dominic-Preap/go-gql/README.md

 ## 📋 Introduction

-A simple Graphql Go Http server boilerplate.
+A simple Graphql Go HTTP server boilerplate.
 This boilerplate project can be fully customized to your needs.

 Thanks to VSCode and Go, we can have a fully intellisense when coding.
 It come with `.vscode/extensions.json` for recommended extensions.